Yu Hua

+Yu Hua has written five novels, six collections of stories, and three collections of essays, which have collectively sold nine million copies and have been translated into over 20 languages.

 Background

+Yu was born in Hangzhou, Zhejiang, on 3 April 1960.
 Yu Hua's parents worked as doctors, so his family lived in a hospital compound across from the mortuary.
 His childhood proximity to death shaped his later works.
 He practiced dentistry for five years before turning to fiction writing in 1983 because he didn't like "looking into people’s mouths the whole day."
 For Yu Hua, the Cultural Revolution took place from the ages of seven to seventeen.
 It is for this reason that many of his works include the violence and chaos that were prevalent at the time.
-In his own words, “a calm, orderly society cannot produce such great works,” which is why one of the distinctive characteristics of his work is his penchant for detailed descriptions of brutal violence.
+In his own words, "a calm, orderly society cannot produce such great works," which is why one of the distinctive characteristics of his work is his penchant for detailed descriptions of brutal violence.

 Yu Hua is interested in the interplay of diverse meaning constructions, particularly between imagination and reality.
 Yu Hua's personal life is deeply reflected in his writing as a direct influence from the socio-economic challenges throughout his youth.
 There are many elements in Yu Hua's writings that could have been influenced by his life.
-He is considered to belong to the “generation of the 60s,” which refers to writers that spend their whole childhood and teenage years during the Cultural Revolution.
+He is considered to belong to the "generation of the 60s," which refers to writers that spend their whole childhood and teenage years during the Cultural Revolution.
 He was born in Hangzhou, but he spent his formative years in the Wuyuan Township in Haiyan, a small town that has been thought to be fairly monotonous, but much of Yu Hua's writing uses it as the setting behind his characters.
 Yu Hua has stated that writing makes him feel like he is going back to Haiyan; thus, many of Yu Hua's writing uses Haiyan as a story setting.
 After failing to enter the university, Yu Hua took a one-year program to become a dentist.
 He was a dentist for 6 years but then started writing more seriously when he grew bored of that lifestyle.